MaulidanFazri/MaulidanFazri/README.md

 - 👨🏻‍💻 Love programming and gaming
 - 🧠 Love sharing knowledge
 - 🌌 Passionate for astronomy
-- ✈️ Traveling is one of my favorite hobbies
 - 📧 Reach me via maulidanfazri24@gmail.com

 <br>